Skip to main content

 AWS PrivateLink for querying and publishing data

 AWS PrivateLink enables you to establish a secure connection from your AWS virtual private cloud (VPC) to Imply Polaris using private IP addresses.
-When you query the Polaris endpoints through an AWS PrivateLink connection, the network traffic between your VPC and Polaris does not traverse the public internet.
+When you query the Polaris endpoints through an AWS PrivateLink connection, the network traffic between your VPC and Polaris doesn't traverse the public internet.

 This topic describes how to set up an AWS PrivateLink connection to query and publish data from an event stream to Polaris.
-This approach is not suitable for consuming data directly from an event stream.
+Don't use this method for consuming data directly from an event stream.

 The following diagram shows the AWS PrivateLink connection between AWS accounts: